Celebration (Succession): Plot

-Logan takes his children aside and shocks them by giving them documents that will allow Marcia two seats on the board that decides his successor upon his retirement, and refusing to step down from the company.
-Kendall protests, but Logan informs him that the papers he had him sign already officiated his decision.
-After lunch, Logan decides to fly the family out to their traditional softball game.
+Logan takes his children aside and shocks them by asking them to sign documents that will give Marcia two seats on the company's board.
+Kendall protests, but Logan tells him that they are the same documents that Kendall has already signed and that he will not in fact be resigning.
+After lunch, Logan decides to fly the family out for their traditional birthday softball game.
 At the game, Kendall offers Roman and Shiv a counterproposal naming him Logan's successor and appointing the two of them as co-COOs, but they immediately rebuff him.
-Roman agrees to sign off on his father's original plan if he is named COO, replacing Logan's longtime deputy Frank Vernon.
+Roman agrees to sign off on his father's original plan if he is named COO, replacing Logan's longtime deputy Frank Vernon (Peter Friedman).
 Logan agrees and fires Frank at the game.
-A resentful Kendall leaves the game to attend another meeting regarding his Vaulter acquisition, and calls one of his media contacts to spread public rumors about Logan's failing health, hoping to destabilize the company.
+A resentful Kendall leaves the game and calls one of his media contacts to spread public rumors about Logan's failing health.
+Down a player, Roman replaces him with the groundskeeper's son.
+He offers the boy a million dollars if he hits a home run and even writes a check, only to tear it up in the boy's face once he gets tagged out by Tom.
+Logan's attendant has the groundskeeper's family sign a non-disclosure agreement and gives them the Patek Philippe watch Tom gifted to Logan moments earlier.

 While flying back to Manhattan, the other Roy siblings get into an argument with Logan regarding Marcia's involvement with the trust.
-However, Logan suddenly suffers a hemorrhagic stroke and collapses, and is rushed to the hospital.
+However, Logan suddenly suffers a hemorrhagic stroke, collapses, and is rushed to the hospital.
+Kendall learns about his father's condition only after conceding to Yee a significant package of cash, shares, and a board position to close his deal.
+Yee threatens to use his new power to ruin Kendall and his family now that Logan is out of the picture.